milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Sexual Harassment

-Sexual harassment is never acceptable, regardless of whether these comments are directed towards others on or off our services.
-Sexual harassment makes users feel uncomfortable, unsafe, and deters them from participating.
-We do not allow unwelcome sexual advances and solicitations, sexual objectification, or degrading attacks relating to a person’s perceived sexual practices, regardless of their gender.
+Twitch firmly opposes sexual harassment.
+Sexual harassment is never acceptable, whether these comments are directed towards others on or off Twitch.
+We define sexual harassment to encompass non-physical behaviors of a sexual nature that cause users to feel uncomfortable, degraded, unsafe, or discouraged from participation.
+We prohibit unwanted comments–including comments made using emojis/emotes–regarding someone's appearance or body, sexual requests or advances, sexual objectification, and negative statements or attacks related to a person's perceived sexual behaviors or activities, regardless of their gender.
+We also do not tolerate the recording or sharing of non-consensual intimate images or videos under any circumstances, and may report such content to law enforcement.

-  For example, on Twitch you may not engage in [content warning]:
+  For example, the following categories of behaviors are considered to be sexual harassment, and are prohibited on Twitch [content warning]:

-Making unsolicited sexual advances towards another person Requesting sexual favors from another user
+Making unwanted sexual advances towards another person Whispering another user with compliments about their appearance after being asked to stop Sending chat messages to another user and calling them “sexy” after previously being timed-out for similar behavior Asking another user to expose their non-sexual body parts, such as their feet, after receiving a chat warning Persisting in asking about someone’s sexual experiences or history after being informed it’s unwanted Sending nude pictures or videos to another person Directing others to sexually explicit content
-Whispering another user and asking them for sexual favors Asking for a broadcaster to expose themselves or send nude images Making unsolicited objectifying statements relating to the sexual body parts or practices of another person Making sexually-focused statements about another person’s breasts, buttocks, or genitals Sending hit-and-run style Whispers to other users (i.e., one-off statements without a pre-established mutual history) and making graphic comments about their sexual body parts
+Making unsolicited objectifying statements relating to the sexual body parts or practices of another person Making sexually-focused comments about another person’s breasts, buttocks, or genitals Commenting on another person’s perceived sexual abilities or lack thereof Commenting on how sexually aroused they are based on another person’s features Making requests for sexual favors or making unsolicited statements in reference to performing graphic sexual acts on another person
-Commenting on another person’s perceived sexual prowess or lack thereof Making repeated comments related to another person’s perceived attractiveness after the target makes it clear to you that the behavior is unwanted
-Whispering another user with compliments about their appearance after being asked to stop Sending chat messages to another user and calling them “sexy” after previously being timed-out for similar behavior Making unsolicited statements in reference to performing graphic sexual acts on another person Whispering other users and asking them to perform graphic sex acts Discussing a desire to perform graphic sex acts on a public figure Making derogatory statements about another person’s perceived sexual practices or sexual morality Alleging that a person is sexually immoral due to their attire or physical appearance Stating that a person’s attire reflects negatively on their sexual practices Suggesting that a person’s channel is only popular or has not been banned due to sexual favors Repeatedly negatively targeting another person with sexually-focused terms, such as ‘whore’ or ‘virgin’ Making degrading statements about a person’s sexual health Degrading another person by accusing them of having contracted a sexually transmitted infection Making claims that another person likely has a sexually transmitted infection due to their sexual practices Attempting to coerce others into providing sexual content or favors through threats, bribes or other inducements Offering to promote a user’s channel in exchange for sexual acts Threatening retribution against another person if they do not share sexual images or videos Sharing unwanted and unsolicited links to nude or sexually provocative images or videos Sending unsolicited nude pictures or videos to another person Directing others to sexually explicit content
-Sharing or threatening to share private sexually suggestive or explicit content without permission of the person depicted Offering revenge porn of another person
-Sharing leaked nude images of another person without their consent
+Asking a streamer to expose themselves or send nude images Whispering other users and asking them to perform graphic sex acts Discussing a desire to perform graphic sex acts on a public figure Making derogatory statements about another person’s perceived sexual practices, sexual morality, or sexual health Alleging that a person is sexually immoral due to their attire or physical appearance Stating that a person’s attire reflects negatively on their sexual practices Suggesting that a person’s channel is only popular or has not been suspended due to sexual favors Repeatedly negatively targeting another person with sexually-focused terms, such as ‘whore’ or ‘virgin’ Making claims that another person likely has a sexually transmitted infection due to their sexual practices Attempting to coerce others into providing sexual content or favors through threats, bribes or other inducements Offering to promote a user’s channel in exchange for sexual acts Threatening retribution against another person if they do not share sexual images or videos Advocating for or expressing a desire to commit sexual violence against another person Expressing a wish for another person to experience sexual assault Directing another person to carry out non-consensual sexual acts Discussing a desire to commit rape against another person Sharing or threatening to share non-consensual intimate images or videos Deliberately recording sexual body parts or intimate activities of another person without their awareness or consent Offering a private video of another person having sex, without permission of the person depicted Sharing leaked nude images of another person without their consent Creating or sharing doctored or ‘deepfake’ intimate images of an identifiable person

 When applicable, we will take indications (i.e., timeouts, channel bans, user reports, etc.) from the individual(s) targeted by this behavior into account to help us understand when advances and other statements are unwanted, even if they are not clearly derogatory.
+If you encounter sexual harassment, we encourage you to submit a report to us and use the moderation tools available to indicate that the behavior is unwanted as this helps us understand that you feel harassed.

 Streamers are leaders of the communities they create or foster around them.
 Streamers should always consider the consequences of their statements and actions of their audiences; sometimes unwanted focus or attention can encourage others to escalate their behavior into abuse.
 For example, broadcasting other Twitch streams while insulting these users often encourages others to also direct abuse to the target.
 Participating in this activity can, therefore, lead to suspension of your account.

 We expect streamers to take the necessary steps to mitigate harassing content that appears on their stream.
-We will not suspend broadcasters that we find to be acting in good-faith (including by using tools such as AutoMod, timeouts, and channel bans) to remove abuse appearing from third parties and external sources.
+We will not suspend streamers that we find to be acting in good-faith (including by using tools such as AutoMod, timeouts, and channel bans) to remove abuse appearing from third parties and external sources.

   Civility and Respect FAQ